Veterinary Technology

 - High School Diploma or General Equivalency Diploma (GED)

-- High school students can submit a current transcript but must provide GED/diploma before August 1st
+- Current High school students can submit a current transcript but must provide an official high school/GED transcript with graduation date on/before July 1st

-- A rabies vaccine is required before beginning clinical classes.
+- A rabies vaccine is required before the beginning of the FALL Semester.
 The rabies vaccine cost is the student’s responsibility and costs approximately $1500 for the series.
 (Please do not get your rabies vaccine until you have been accepted to the program.)

 Courses